…and How to Adapt

 Let’s talk about habits.
-There is an excellent book for franchisors and small business owners to read – The Power of Habit by Charles Duhigg.
+There is an excellent book for franchisors and small business owners to read to learn about their customers behaviors– The Power of Habit by Charles Duhigg.

 In the book, Duhigg explains, “Habits emerge because the brain is constantly looking for ways to save effort.
 In another word, the brain will make almost any routine into a habit because it allows our minds to ramp down more often.”
 Habits often form without permission or intent.
 They are powerful because they are neurological desires.